dflynn-volpe/VisionEval-JR/sources/modules/VETravelPerformance/inst/module_docs/CalculateVehicleOperatingCost.md

    * Average electric energy consumption rate (KWH/mile): this is a performance measure

    * Average carbon emissions rate (grams CO2e/mile): this is a performance measure

-* **Re-calculate total household DVMT**: The DVMT for the households is re-calculated by summing up the household vehicles DVMT calculated in the earlier step.

 ## User Inputs